-There are many ways to calculate dE, the numerical difference between two colors.
-You can use the Preferences tab to set how Color Profiler Suite calculates dE.
-(People also refer to dE as Delta E, also written as ΔE .)
+There are many ways to calculate "Delta E", the numerical difference between two colors.
+This is often written as dE or ΔE .
+You can use the Preferences tab to set how Fiery Color Profiler Suite calculates dE.

 Tolerance values are in units of dE and the calculation method: for example, 0.5 dE 94.